Lake Winnipeg is massive. At 425 km long and up to 109 km wide, it is, in fact, the fifth largest lake in Canada.

 Now you’re ready to hit the beach.
 Gimli Beach is a family favourite with rentals available for floaties or jetskis.
 Maybe try some sailing lessons?
 After you’re done splashing in the water, take a stroll along the harbourfront and admire the Seawall Gallery, murals painted by local artists.
 This is also a great place to drop in a line for some fishing.

 Camp Morton Provincial Park

 If you’re looking for a little more remote access to the lake, visit Camp Morton Provincial Park, just eight kilometres north of Gimli.
-This tiny park was a former Roman Catholic summer camp for children, and much of the ornate buildings still stand.
+The campground is home to a number of yurts which make for a comfortable 'glamping' experience.

 Land in Gimli

 One last must-see in Gimli is a small museum dedicated to telling the story of an incredible moment in Canadian aviation history.
 On July 23, 1983, a full passenger airplane ran out of fuel due to miscalculations and had to make an emergency landing at the defunct airforce base in Gimli which was, and is still, used as a racetrack in the summer months.
 No one on board the flight was injured despite the very dangerous landing.
 The Gimli Glider Exhibit tells the remarkable story through video, personal recollections of the 1983 event and important artifacts.
 And you can get in the pilot's seat to try to land the out-of-action airplane yourself in the cockpit simulator.

 As you can see, Gimli offers loads of reasons to stay overnight.
 There are nearby RV resorts for campers along with Camp Morton Provincial Park’s campground (which also offers yurt rentals).
 Choose a B & B, motel or the lakefront Lakeview Resort, a full service hotel complete with pool (in case you had enough sand!).